borisbokan/flubo_calc/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-Basic computation from some of mine projects.
+Basic computation from some of my projects.
 For now nothing special, this is my first package I made, and if someone thinks it useful, let it use.
 I keep working on this from time to time.

 p.s.
 This is a result of learning how to make my own packages.